Lydia Kirby

 • External POV: Sometimes, all you need is an outside perspective.
 Bring in someone from outside your project – from an external organisation, or even a team member working on a different project – to facilitate a brainstorm or retro.
 When you have your head down, getting work done, sometimes you need to shut the laptop (metaphorically if you’re remote!) – to introduce a new point of view.
 There are huge benefits to bringing in an external view to facilitate and challenge the thinking of your team – set out a problem statement and start creating solutions.

 Has this got you thinking?
 Great!
-Challenge your marketing team and bring in Bright to jumpstart 2023.
+Challenge your marketing team and bring in Bright.

 Tips on staying up to date